8 MIN READ

 - Customers receive revolving credit limits that can be used for multiple transactions, helping drive repeat purchases.

-- No retroactive or compounding interest, hidden charges, or prepayment penalties.
+- There is no retroactive or compounding interest, and no hidden charges or prepayment penalties.

-- A pre-qualify feature is offered to merchants, allowing customers to obtain a pre-approval before completing the checkout process.
+- A pre-qualify feature is offered to merchants, allowing customers to obtain a pre-approval before completing the checkout journey.

-- Instant approval and rapid process: Within seconds, PayBright verifies the customer’s credit score,identity, payment information, and provides an instant approval.
+- Customers can enjoy an instant approval process: within seconds, PayBright verifies the customer’s credit score, identity, and payment information, before providing an instant approval decision.

 This article is provided for informational purposes only.
 It is not an exhaustive review of this topic.
 The content is not financial or investment advice.
 No professional relationship of any kind is formed between you and PayBright.
 While we have obtained or compiled this information from sources we believe to be reliable, we cannot and do not guarantee its accuracy.
 We recommend that you consult your personal finance professional before taking any action related to this information.
 PayBright is a provider of Buy Now, Pay Later (BNPL) solutions.
 BNPL providers offer plans with a variety of terms and conditions, including interest rates, fees, and penalties, and have different standards for qualifying for loans.
 Laws and regulations governing BNPL providers vary by jurisdiction.
 We recommend that you compare and contrast plans, read the fine print, and conduct detailed research into any BNPL provider before using their services.